How Can SaaS eCommerce Platforms Expand into Southeast Asia - Part 2

 - ERP software (order, inventory, warehouse, and shipping management): Singpost, SmartShip, ME-Retail, Ninjavan, Istoreisend.

 As a conscientious entrepreneur, you must be constantly looking for ways to effectively improve your product.
 Here are four features that you’ve been seeking, all holding potential to take your service to the next level by aligning it more to the clients’ needs:

 They say, “you’ll never get a chance to make a first impression”.
 Whether you like it or not, an attractive and user-friendly interface should become the number one priority on your to-do list unless you have already worked it out.
 Not only will it make using your software intuitive and more enjoyable, but it will also make it easier for your clients to solve their problems with the help of your service without creating the new ones.

 Once e-retailers start using your service, they want the data to be transferred and updated at all the platforms automatically.
 The problem is that their stores can be built at any shopping cart or marketplace.
 As long as there are no market leaders like Alibaba in China or Amazon in the U.S., it is not enough to automate integrations with only a couple of platforms.
 You need to be able to integrate with APIs of as many shopping carts as possible.

 In case you’d like to focus on improving your core product instead of building never-ending multiple API connections, your best choice would be to use a third-party integration solution for SaaS eCommerce platforms.
 If you happen to be looking for such a service, we’d suggest trying API2Cart.
-It is a unified API that allows to integrate with over 35 shopping carts and marketplaces in one go.
+It is a unified API that allows integrating with over 40 shopping carts and marketplaces in one go.

 While APIs are a perfect solution to many of your headaches, I cannot miss webhooks.
 They make it possible to always stay tuned with the events happening in the client’s store (e.g. new product added or order placed) and send your customers real-time notifications.
 Again, you can use API2Cart for this.